Remember ‘Free Willy’? That movie makes you create a soft corner for whales in your heart. But whales aren’t as cute as the movie portrays them.

 Beluga, sperm, humpback, gray, blue, right, and killer whales are some of the main species.
 Out of these, blue whales are the largest (90 feet) and can weigh as much as 24 elephants.

-Killer whales (the one in ‘Free Willy’) aka Orca are highly social whales that travel in groups and exist as a family of mother and kids.
+Killer whales (the one in ‘Free Willy’), a.k .a.
+Orca, are highly social whales that travel in groups and exist as a family of mothers and kids.

 Location

-Oceans and seas worldwide have whales in them, but whales prefer the Northern and Southern hemispheres, where the water is cold.
+Oceans and seas worldwide have whales, but whales prefer the Northern and Southern hemispheres, where the water is cold.

-They travel towards the equators to give birth.
+They travel towards the equator to give birth.
 But some species can be found in tropical seas all year round.

 Role In Ecosystem and Climate

-Being the largest sea mammals, whales need to eat a lot of food every day to survive.
+As the most significant sea mammals, whales must eat much food daily to survive.
 An average blue whale eats up to four tonnes of krill every day.

 Therefore, whales play a role in maintaining the balance of the sea’s ecosystem, which would otherwise get too crowded.

-Whales have their predators, too, such as some deep-sea creatures and killer whales (killer whales themselves have no predators).
+Whales also have their predators, such as some deep-sea creatures and killer whales (killer whales have no predators).

 Moreover, when a whale dies, its carcass sinks to the bottom (whale fall) and serves as a food source for plenty of deep-sea organisms.

-Another advantage of whales is that their defection is in liquid form, which stays on the ocean’s surface.
+Another advantage of whales is that their defection is liquid, which stays on the ocean’s surface.
 It is rich in nutrients, so phytoplankton feed on it.

 Whale Attacks: Incidences From Around The World

-Whales don’t prey on humans, but several reported whale attacks have done severe harm to them.
+Whales don’t prey on humans, but several reported whale attacks have severely harmed them.
 Following are a few examples.

 From 1970 to 2015:

-- A 35-year-old woman died on 11 March 2015, on a snorkel tour, about two kilometers from the Cabo San Lucas resort in California.
-She fell in the water when a gray whale breached the sea surface and crashed on the tourist boat, where two other tourists also suffered injuries.
+- A 35-year-old woman died on March 11, 2015, on a snorkel tour about two kilometers from the Cabo San Lucas resort in California.
+She fell into the water when a gray whale breached the sea surface and crashed on the tourist boat, where two other tourists also suffered injuries.

 - In July 2010, a couple onboard a yacht encountered a 40-tonne right whale that jumped on their ship and caused considerable damage to it.